EBR Parish Profile

 Strengthen families and communities

-• Conduct workshops on disaster preparedness, grab and go boxes, storm cleanup and house cleaning after a storm
+• Conduct workshops on disaster preparedness, grab and go boxes, storm clean up and house cleaning after a storm

 How Is Extension Funded?